Breword/tmux/Getting-Started.md

 By default, the command prompt uses keys similar to *emacs(1)*; however, if the `VISUAL` or `EDITOR` environment variables are set to something containing `vi` (such as `vi` or `vim` or `nvi`), then *vi(1)*-style keys are used instead.

+Multiple commands may be entered together at the command prompt by separating them with a colon (`;`).
+This is called a command sequence.

 #### Attaching and detaching